 Does your company provide condition assessment services to your clients?
 When was the last time your customers had an accurate understanding of the corrosion levels on the surface of their reinforcement?
 It’s strongly advised that annual and even semi-annual testing take place so they can understand the condition of their rebar over time and estimate the remaining service-life.
-Take your client satisfaction to the next level by expanding your condition assessment services today with the award-winning iCOR® device.
+Take your client satisfaction to the next level by expanding your condition assessment services today with the award-winning corrosion assessment tool called the iCOR® device.

 What Is Concrete Corrosion and Why Is It a Problem?